Empire Today: History

-Carpet recycled
+Carpet recycling

 In 2023, Empire Today implemented a carpet and padding recycling program to minimize the environmental impact of their day-to-day operations.
 All of the padding removed by Empire Today's installers that can be recycled, will be recycled as part of their program in cooperation with Carpet America Effort (CARE) and Carpet Landfill Elimination and Recycling (CLEAR).
 In first quarter 2023, Empire piloted the program in select areas, and the program is currently operational in more than 25 of Empire's service areas.
 Since the program's inception, over eight million pounds of carpet and padding have been recycled, according to Empire's waste tonnage reporting.

-Adverts
+Advertisements

 Empire Today's advertising is prevalent throughout major metro areas across North America.
 The company's television and web ads feature the "Empire Man" character.
 He was originally portrayed as live-action but is now portrayed as a cartoon character at the end of their advertisements.

-Empire old logo
+Empire Man

 The "Empire Man" was introduced in 1977 as a live action character and later adapted into a popular animated person that has grown to become a cultural icon, especially in the Chicago area.
 The "Empire Man" has been seen internationally in commercials and other media, has spawned a line of collectible bobblehead dolls and inspired the Chicago Cubs to declare an official "Empire Day" at Wrigley Field in 2007.

-The live action "Empire Man" was portrayed on television by Lynn Hauldren, a former ad executive, from 1978 through 2011.
-After Empire Today retired the live character in favor of a computer-animated version, Hauldren continued to provide voiceovers for the ads until his death in 2011, though ads with his voiceovers continue to air on television.
+The live action "Empire Man" was portrayed on television by Lynn Hauldren, a former ad executive, from 1977 through 2011.
+After Empire Today retired the live character in favor of an animated version, Hauldren continued to provide voiceovers for the ads until his death in 2011, though ads with his voiceovers continue to air on television.
 Since 2017 the "Empire Man" has been portrayed by Ryan Salzwedel in various television spots.

 Advertising jingle

 Empire Today's advertising jingle, which has been broadcast since 1977, is a widely recognized theme.
-The jingle is simply a small vocal group singing out the digits of the telephone number and the company name.
-Lynn Hauldren, a barbershop quartet performer, wrote and sung the tune to accompany the singing of the company's phone number, and recorded the jingle with an a cappella group, the Fabulous 40s.
+The jingle is simply a small vocal group singing out "8005882300" (the company phone number) and the company name.
+Over time, many different revisions to the song have been made, such as the word "today" being added in 2003, as well as the 800 part of the phone number also being added in 1995.
+Lynn Hauldren (also known as the Empire Man), a barbershop quartet performer, wrote and sang the tune to accompany the singing of the company's phone number, and recorded the jingle with an a cappella group, the Fabulous 40s.
 The famous Empire Today advertising jingle has made the Empire Today phone number one of the most recognized numbers in the country.

-The jingle was changed in 1995 to include the "(800)" part, and was later changed during 2003, to incorporate the word "Today".